mathsaey/skitter/manual/deployment.md

 - Releases are self-contained.
 This makes it easier to deploy an application along with the Skitter runtime and its dependencies over a cluster.
-- Releases are somewhat optimized: unused modules are pruned and modules are preload when the erlang vm is started.
+- Releases are somewhat optimized: unused modules are pruned and modules are preloaded when the erlang vm is started.
 - Releases include management scripts, including the skitter deploy script, which facilitates the distribution of a Skitter application over a cluster.